Laboratory methodologies for testing the antiviral susceptibility of influenza viruses:

 Neuraminidase inhibitor (NAI)

-An overview of amino acid substitutions in influenza neuraminidase associated with resistance or reduced susceptibility to NAIs
+A summary of amino acid substitutions in the influenza neuraminidase associated with resistance or reduced susceptibility to NAIs

-The neuraminidase amino acid substitutions that have been detected in respiratory specimens from clinical settings and associated with reduced neuraminidase inhibitor (NAI) susceptibility are listed in the table below.
-The table is divided into two sections.
+The neuraminidase amino acid substitutions that have been detected in respiratory specimens from clinical settings and associated with reduced neuraminidase inhibitor (NAI) susceptibility are listed in the following table.

-The first section lists substitutions that are considered clinically relevant, due to their frequency of occurrence and the availability of clinical data to demonstrate a reduced treatment efficacy, making it cost-effective for screening using a SNP-based assay.
+The amino acid substitution H275Y shown in bold is considered clinically relevant, due to the frequency of occurrence and the availability of clinical data to demonstrate a reduced treatment efficacy.

-The second section lists substitutions observed infrequently and causing reduced susceptibility in vitro but with clinical significance being less clear.
+The remaining substitutions have been observed infrequently and caused reduced susceptibility in vitro but with clinical significance being less clear.
 These substitutions are best screened for using Sanger sequencing of full-length NA genes, ideally following phenotypic testing of virus isolates.
 Viruses carrying these less frequent substitutions or displaying reduced susceptibility/resistance by phenotypic assays, should be forwarded to a WHO Collaborating Centre for Reference and Research on Influenza (WHO CC) for further analysis.

 Currently, SNP-based assays should be used to screen for H275Y substitution in N1 neuraminidases, i.e. A(H1N1)pdm09 and A(H5N1) viruses infecting humans.
 Mutations causing this substitution are the only ones consistently associated with clinical resistance that occurs with sufficient frequency to make SNP-based testing worthwhile.